Arkells

 Arkells is a Canadian rock band, formed in Hamilton, Ontario.
 In 2006, they signed with Dine Alone Records, and have since signed with Universal Music Canada.
-They have released nine albums: Jackson Square (2008), Michigan Left (2011), High Noon (2014), Morning Report (2016), Rally Cry (2018), Blink Once (2021), Blink Twice (2022), Laundry Pile (2023) and Disco Loadout, Volume 1 (2024).
+They have released ten albums: Jackson Square (2008), Michigan Left (2011), High Noon (2014), Morning Report (2016), Rally Cry (2018), Blink Once (2021), Blink Twice (2022), Laundry Pile (2023), Disco Loadout, Volume 1 (2024) and Between Us (2026).
 The band has been nominated for over 15 Juno Awards; winning Rock Album of the Year for High Noon and Rally Cry, and six times for Group of the Year.

 History

 Formation and Jackson Square (2006–2010)

 During their first few live shows the band called themselves Charlemagne but changed their name when another band of the same name threatened to sue them.
 The band is named after Arkell Street in the Westdale neighbourhood of Hamilton, near McMaster University, where they lived and would practice their music.
 All five original band members attended McMaster where lead singer Max Kerman graduated with an honours BA in political science.
 Kerman met guitarist Mike DeAngelis at a McMaster Welcome Week event where they discovered they had an identical taste in music.

-Arkells' debut album Jackson Square was released 28 October 2008 on Dine Alone Records.
+Arkells' debut album Jackson Square was released October 28, 2008, on Dine Alone Records.
 In late 2008, Arkells toured Canada as opening act for Matt Mays & El Torpedo.
 Later that year, on November 22, they performed the halftime show at the Vanier Cup in their hometown.